raineorshine/cint/README.md

 	/** Recursively invokes the given function with no parameters until it returns a non-functional value. */ cint.callTillValue(value)

-	/** Returns a new function that forwards 'this' as the first parameter to the given function, and thus can be called as instance method (or prototype method ) of the object itself.
-		@param thisIndex	Forwards 'this' at the given parameter index.
-Default: 0.
-	*/
-	cint.toInstance(f, thisIndex)

-	/** Assigns the given list of methods from the host object to the protoObj's prototype after converting them with toInstance. */ cint.install(protoObj, host, methods, safe)

 	/** Calls the given function as normal, then passes its inputs and output to the spier (defaults to console.log) */ cint.spy(f, spier)